js-girls/workshop/STEPS.md

 </div>
 ```

-Notice that we preserved all the previous elements, and we added some more elements and classes.
+Notice that we preserved all the previous elements and we added some more elements and classes.
-In this way we gave a better structure to our markup: we created a box that contains our tasks list, and a dedicated box that contains our input field.
+This way we gave a better structure to our markup.
+We created a box that contains our tasks list, plus a dedicated box that contains our input field.

 ## Step 5
 ### Marking items as done